 Osteoporosis is a condition where bone strength, bone density and bone quality become compromised.
-This causes the bone to become weaker and less dense, which can increase the risk of a fracture.
-Osteopenia, a precursor to osteoporosis, indicates lower than normal bone density but not low enough to be classified as osteoporosis.
+This causes the bone to become weaker and less dense, which can increase the risk of fractures.
+Osteopenia, a precursor to osteoporosis, indicates lower than normal bone density but not low enough to be classified as osteoporosis.Â

-What is the difference between Osteoporosis & Osteopenia?
+What Is The Difference Between Osteoporosis & Osteopenia?

 - Osteopenia: This is the precursor to osteoporosis.
 It indicates that bone density is below normal but not low enough to be classified as osteoporosis.
 People with osteopenia have a higher risk of developing osteoporosis.

-- Osteoporosis: This condition is more severe compared to Osteopenia, making bones more fragile and prone to fractures
+- Osteoporosis: This condition is more severe compared to Osteopenia, making bones more fragile and prone to fractures.

-Causes of Osteoporosis, Osteopenia and Low Bone Density
+Causes Of Osteoporosis, Osteopenia And Low Bone Density

 Osteoporosis is often called the “silent disease” because it typically progresses without any symptoms until a fracture occurs.